 - what is the difference between male and female catheters

-- catheter size for male and female
+- most common catheter size for female

 Tags: balloon size, catheter, catheters, catheters for men, coude tip, female catheter, indwelling catheters, intermittent catheters, urinary catheters.